2021

 Selection Maintains Protein Interactome Resilience in the Long-Term Evolution Experiment with Escherichia coli Journal Article

-Genome Biology and Evolution, 13 (6), 2021.
+Genome Biology and Evolution, 13 (6), pp. evab074, 2021.

 Abstract | Links | BibTeX | Altmetric | Tags: Genome Evolution, Genotypes and Phenotypes